Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 CW: worked with Alvin to brainstorm the implementation of the red filter for hidden text, which we resolved on Alvin's machine.

-HW: Tested xor implementation with different images/blank PImages, researched further about how to correctly implement alpha mode encryption  in images without alpha channels. info
+HW: Tested xor implementation with different images/blank PImages, researched further about how to correctly implement alpha mode encryption  in images without alpha channels.

+### 2024-05-30
+CW + HW: Tested random color filter mode on stegsolve to see if there was a way to isolate messages that only appeared on those channels, or to prevent text meant for red, green, blue or alpha from appearing in the filter.

+info